triamnetwork/triam-docs/jp/base-examples.md

 ## Creating an account

 In the example below account `GCEZWKCA5VLDNRLN3RPRJMRZOX3Z6G5CHCGSNFHEYVXM3XOJMDS674JZ` is creating account `GASOCNHNNLYFNMDJYQ3XFMI7BYHIOCFW3GJEOWRPEGK2TDPGTG2E5EDW`.
-The source account is giving the new account 25 XLM as its initial balance.
+The source account is giving the new account 25 RIA as its initial balance.
 Current sequence number of the source account in the ledger is `46316927324160`.

 ```javascript